haokeyingxiao/haoke/UPGRADE-6.4.md

 ## Deprecated of case-insensitive annotation parsing

-With Shopware 6.5.0.0 the annotation parsing will be case-sensitive.
+With Haoke 6.5.0.0 the annotation parsing will be case-sensitive.
 Make sure to check that all your annotation properties fit their respective name case.
 E.g.: In case of the `Route` annotation you can have a look into the name case of the constructor parameters of the `\Symfony\Component\Routing\Annotation\Route` class.